-- Articulate the specific ways in which their relationships with PreK-12 students impact the life outcomes of the children that they serve,
+- Articulate the specific ways in which their relationships with PreK-12 students impacts the life-outcomes of the children that they serve

-- Intentionally cultivate the asset-based, bias-free mindset necessary for implementing inclusive, culturally relevant teaching, and
+- Intentionally cultivate the asset-based, bias-free mindset necessary for implementing inclusive, culturally relevant, and racist-free teaching

-- Develop the professional habits and productive dispositions which are befitting the profession.
+- Develop professionalism habits of productive dispositions which are befitting of their profession

 The Urban Teachers coaching program is designed to support participants’ ability to become effective urban educators.
 This requires considerable intentionality on the part of the coach and the participant.
 Coaching is not an act done to someone but one that is done with someone.

 Since mastering these classroom skills and abilities is necessary to becoming a highly skilled classroom teacher, Urban Teachers evaluates the demonstrated teaching practice performance of all participants across the first three program years.
 Participants are accountable for meeting an averaged teaching practice score at the end of each year, called an end-of-year expectation.
 Failure to meet the end-of-year teaching practice expectation may result in dismissal from the program.
 (Refer to the Program Requirements and Expectations Overview for the end-of-year teaching practice expectation for each program year.)

 Urban Teachers coaches are skilled at teacher support, development, and evaluation.
 The work that is common to both coaching support and evaluation falls into three main activities:

 Observation is the act of carefully noticing something or someone in order to gain information.
 Excellent coaches carefully attend to the participant and the context surrounding the participant.
 Every coaching interaction with a participant is an opportunity to learn more about them through careful observation.